-A Home Stager’s Secrets to Make Your House Look More Expensive Than It Is
+A Home Stager’s 5 Secrets For Making Your Home Look More Expensive Than It Is

 Seven seconds.
 That’s all the time Leia T. Ward of LTW Design has to convince you to buy a house.
 And when the asking price hovers somewhere between seven and eight figures, that means she’s really got to work to make a great first impression.
 “Buying a home is about making an emotional connection, and most people know whether they’re interested in a house or not within seven seconds of stepping inside,” she explains.

 As a home stager, Ward specializes in maximizing a home’s perceived worth, so naturally, we had to know her secrets for making spaces look their most luxurious.
-Even if you have zero plans to put your place on the market, these tips are worth banking.
+Even if you have zero plans to put your place on the market, these 5 tips for making your home look more expensive are worth banking.